nanoframework/nf-Visual-Studio-extension/VisualStudio.Extension-2022/vs2022-marketplace-overview.md

 For conversations, sharing ideas and support please join our Discord community [here](https://discord.gg/gCyBu8T).

-Please note that we also offer a VS extension compatible with [VS2017](https://marketplace.visualstudio.com/manage/publishers/vs-publisher-1470366/extensions/nanoframeworkvs2017extension).
+Please note that we also offer a VS extension compatible with [VS2017](https://marketplace.visualstudio.com/manage/publishers/vs-publisher-1470366/extensions/nanoframeworkvs2017extension) and another one compatible with [VS2019](https://marketplace.visualstudio.com/items?itemName=nanoframework.nanoFramework-VS2019-Extension).